-Upon completion of the initial meeting, a formal request for the accommodation must be submitted in writing to the school.
+Incomplete information may slow or delay the accommodation approval process.
+Upon completion of the initial meeting, a formal request for accommodation must be submitted in writing to the school.
 The initial meeting, formal request, and response from the school must take place prior to the pre-enrollment process.

-Note: In order to be eligible for Financial Aid funding, you must be able to benefit from your training with the reasonable accommodations.
+Note: To be eligible for Financial Aid funding, you must be able to benefit from your training with reasonable accommodation.